Alerson/kafka/README.md

 - **ErrorHandler:** A resilient component designed to intercept and manage exceptions that emerge during the consumption process, ensuring the application's robustness and stability.
 - **Bean Validation:** Integrated to perform preliminary validation of bean properties, ensuring that only data meeting predefined constraints progresses through the workflow.
 - **Avro:** Avro is a row-oriented remote procedure call and data serialization framework developed within Apache's Hadoop project.
 It uses JSON for defining data types and protocols, and serializes data in a compact binary format.
+- **SQS:** Amazon Simple Queue Service (SQS) provides a scalable and reliable message queuing solution, allowing for the asynchronous transmission, storage, and retrieval of messages across software components, irrespective of volume.
+It ensures message delivery without loss, eliminating the dependency on other services being continuously available.

 ***Getting Started***